 - Perspective Flip: "Wolf" is this to "Canele", as it deals with the reason why the boy won't eat the heroine's sweets— he has severe trust issues after an incident with his old girlfriend.

 - The Power of Friendship: "Holy Flag" stresses the importance of friendship, having the hero's adventuring party grow through benevolent actions and helping others out.
 When the hero reaches his darkest hour, the cloaked girl who he saved in the beginning of the video comes just in time to return the favor, and gives his party a full heal and the hero a needed boost to defeat their foe.

 - "Tomorrow, with You" has a high school girl fall for an older salaryman she met one day on the train, and works herself up to confess to him.
 At the very least, the man ends up acknowledging her crush and tells her his name, which the audience doesn't get to see.

 - The heroine of "Nostalgic Rainfall" starts the story with a huge crush on her teacher, Hiro Ogino.
 The story eventually moves past this, as she grows up and joins him as a colleague.

 - Romantic Runner-Up: "Gimme Gimme Call" is told from the perspective of one.
-It looks to be your Childhood Friend Romance between two boys and one girl, and the girl is having trouble picking one friend or the other, but the end of the song reveals that both boys were actually gunning for each other and they never really thought of her as a romantic rival.
+It looks to be a Childhood Friend Romance between two boys and one girl, and the girl is having trouble picking one friend or the other.
+The end of the song reveals that both boys were actually gunning for each other and they never really thought of her as a love interest.
 Cue the couple comforting their heartbroken buddy.

 - Sequel Song: "Suki Kirai" is a continuation to "Nakimushi Kareshi", and depicts Len's new pursuit for love after his break up.
 It is followed by "Hajimari no Sayonara", where Miku is somewhat regretting her decision to break up with Len, but realises that he already has someone else.